Variational Approach to the Snake Instability of a Bose-Einstein Condensate Soliton: Stability of the soliton

 To make this choice physically motivated, we consider the fact that in the TF regime, the local chemical potential varies across the transverse direction as $ \mu(y) = \mu \left(1 - y^2/R_y^2\right) $.
 In the constant-density approximation, the last unstable mode corresponds to $ k \simeq \sqrt{\mu} $.
 In analogy, we now take the transverse average of the local healing scale and define an effective wavenumber

 which yields $ k R_y = 2 $ in dimensionless units.
-Substituting this value into Eq.~\eqref{eq:TF_freq} and solving $ \Omega^2(k) = 0 $ defines the critical anisotropy:
+Substituting this value into Eq.~\eqref{eq:TF_freq} and solving $ \Omega^2(k) = 0 $ defines the critical stabilization anisotropy:

-This estimate represents an improved stabilization threshold that incorporates both the inhomogeneous background density and the spatial structure of the perturbation.
+which corresponds to the relation between harmonic length $a_y$ and the condensate healing length $\xi=1/\sqrt{2\mu}$ as $a_y\simeq1.969\,\xi$, as reported in a recent study \cite{Li2024PRA}. \stfirst{This estimate represents an improved stabilization threshold that} Unlike the estimate based on a uniform density in Eq.~\eqref{eqn:omega_c-constant_density}, the critical \red{stabilization} anisotropy in Eq.~\eqref{eqn:omega_c-TF} incorporates both the inhomogeneous background density and the spatial structure of the perturbation, which are the effects relevant to experiments.

-To validate the analytical predictions and accurately determine the critical anisotropy for stabilization, we perform time-dependent GP simulations for varying trap geometries.
-For each value of anisotropy $ \omega $, we begin by preparing a stationary soliton configuration.
-This is achieved by imposing odd parity under reflection $ x \rightarrow -x $, which enforces a nodal plane at $ x = 0 $, and evolving the GP equation in imaginary time.
-This procedure yields a metastable soliton state consistent with the imposed symmetry and the given trap parameters.

-Once the initial soliton state is prepared, we evolve the system in real time and monitor its dynamical stability.
+To validate the analytical predictions and accurately determine the critical stabilization anisotropy\stfirst{for stabilization}, we perform time-dependent GP simulations for varying trap geometries.
+For each value of anisotropy $ \omega $, we begin by preparing a stationary soliton configuration, as described in Sec.~III. \stfirst{This is achieved by imposing odd parity under reflection $ x \rightarrow -x $, which enforces a nodal plane at $ x = 0 $, and evolving the GP equation in imaginary time.
+This procedure yields a metastable soliton state consistent with the imposed symmetry and the given trap parameters.} Once the initial soliton state is prepared, we evolve the system in real time and monitor its dynamical stability.
 To quantify the persistence of the soliton, we define a time-dependent overlap function

 which measures the projection of the evolving wavefunction onto the initial soliton state, weighted by the localized profile of the soliton.
 For a stable soliton, this quantity exhibits bounded oscillations over time, reflecting coherent motion of the perturbation.
 In contrast, for an unstable soliton, $ F(t) $ remains initially steady but then exhibits an abrupt decay at a time determined by the growth of unstable modes seeded by numerical noise.